Japan & Korea Discovery

 - Explore the mysterious world of the Kyoto geisha over a tea ceremony

 Days 1 - 3: Seoul, South Korea.
 Your adventure starts here!
 Kick off with a Korean barbecue before heading up Namsan Mountain for spectacular views across the city.
 On day 2 you’ll head into the Korean Demilitarised Zone, visiting Dorasan Station, Doran Observatory, descending into the 3rd tunnel and chatting to a North Korean defector before heading back to Seoul for a K-Pop dance class!
 On day 3 we’ll visit the majestic Gyeongbokgung Palace, the Blue House (Korea’s version of the White House!) and the traditional village of Bukchon Hanok as well as enjoying a street food lunch and some culture on Insadong Art Street.

 Days 5 - 6: Gyeongju.
 Explore the area by bike on day 5, taking in Cheonmachong Tombs in Tumuli Park, the ancient Cheomseongdae observatory, beautiful Gyerim Forest and Hyanggyo Confucius School.
 Day 6 is something special, with an overnight stay in Golgulsa Buddhist Temple.
 Take a meditation class, watch a traditional arts performance and Sunmudo (martial art) demonstration and learn the basics of Sunmudo yourself!

-Days 9 - 10: Jeju Island.
-After a free day in Busan, take the overnight ferry to the ‘Hawaii of South Korea’.
-Learn to free dive for fish with the Haenyeo (female divers who work without any breathing equipment), take part in a traditional liquor-making experience, and hike to the top of Seongsan Ilchulbong (Sunrise Peak).
-On day 11, visit Jeongbang Waterfall, then take a day-long trek along the Jeju Olle Trail before a barbecue party on the beach.
+Days 10 - 12: Jeju Island & Seoul.
+Take the overnight ferry to the ‘Hawaii of South Korea’.
+Learn to free dive for fish with the Haenyeo (female divers who work without any breathing equipment), take part in a traditional liquor-making experience, and hike to the top of Seongsan Ilchulbong, sail round the island on a yacht, visit Jeongbang Waterfall, and take a day-long trek along the Jeju Olle Trail before a barbecue party on the beach.
 Head back to Seoul where your Korea adventure ends, before flying to Tokyo in Japan to start the next leg of your adventure!